 We believe that the Lord Jesus Christ instituted the ordinances of baptism and the Lord’s Supper to be observed by all believers until His return.
 (Matt.
 28:19-20; I Cor.
 11:23-26) We believe that baptism is a public symbol of the believer’s identification with Christ in His death, burial and resurrection.
 (Rom.
 6:3-5; Col. 2:12; I Pet.
 3:21).)
 We deny that baptism is necessary for salvation.
 The mode of baptism is primarily symbolic.
 Thus, while we believe that the original mode of baptism was probably by immersion, the mode may be determined by the candidate’s choice or particular circumstances.
-Baptism shall be administered after a candidate has been examined by an Elder.
+Baptism shall be administered after a candidate has been examined by a pastor or Elder.

 We believe that the Lord’s Supper is also a public symbol of the believer’s identification with Christ and His body, the Church.
 It should be regularly observed.
 The Elders shall determine its frequency.

 We believe that spiritual gifts are divine enablement for spiritual service given by God to every Christian for the common good of the Church.
 We believe that, although God is free to give any gift at any time, some spiritual gifts were unique in nature and purpose.
 These gifts were primarily intended for the founding of the infant Church.
 The giving and exercising of these gifts is not now the norm, nor necessary for personal or corporate spiritual growth.
 These sign gifts include speaking in tongues, interpreting tongues, the gift of healing, and the gift of miracles.
 (Acts 2:6-11; Rom.
 12:3-8; I Cor.
 12:12-31; 14:20-22; Eph.
 2:20; 4:7-16; Heb.
 2:3-4; I Pet.
 4:10-11)